I’ve always made it a habit to truly listen to what others have to say and I feel that has paid off for me and my business.

 What is the best $100 you recently spent?
 What and why?

-I recently took my kids to the Air and Space Museum in Washing DC.
-I didn’t know if they would be bored because they are 4 and 5 years old but to see that wide-eyed look of excitement on their faces, that made the ticket and souvenir prices more than worth it,
+I recently took my kids to the Air and Space Museum in Washington DC.
+I didn’t know if they would be bored because they are 4 and 5 years old but to see that wide-eyed look of excitement on their faces, that made the ticket and souvenir prices more than worth it.

 What software and web services do you use?
 What do you love about them?